 Stick around after the workshop on Saturday for a storytelling session in the gallery led by storyteller and writer Nana-Essi Casely-Hayford.
 Bring your imagination and enjoy the magic of stories, all while exploring ideas around community and home.
 To begin, there'll be a short introduction from Catja and a representative of ASSIST.

-The installation of completed shoeboxes will remain on display at Yorkshire Artspace until Saturday 30th November, open each day 11am-4pm.
+Now that the dolls' house is complete, you can pay it a visit!
+It will remain on display at Yorkshire Artspace until Saturday 30th November, open each day 11am-4pm.
 After that, participants are free to take home their doll's house creation.